 From the Chitenge deck, which cantilevers out over the river bank, I had a great view of the show.

-It opened up!
+The heavens gushed!
 Sheets of deluging rain lashed across the trees and under the thatched roof of the chitenge and splashed against the furniture.

 One of the staff came running across from the kitchen.
 I helped him drag the big padded chairs further back under the roof and out of the rains reach.